UniFFI

 pub field_b: Option<Arc<MyObject>>,

-// Fields can have a default value.
+// Fields can have a default values

 #[uniffi(default = "hello")]